comfy-creator/Comfy-Creator-Server/README.md

-### Comfy Creator Server
+### Comfy Inference API

-ComfyTS ("Comfy-The-Sequel" / "Comfy-TypeScript") is a fork of ComfyUI.
-It serves as the backend for [void.tech](https://void.tech).
+This serves as the headless-backend for [ComfyCreator.com](https://comfycreator.com), (formerly [void.tech](https://void.tech)); it can be run locally with your own GPU, or in a serverless environment.
+This repo does not provide a UI.

 Project goals:

-- Fix issues with ComfyUI
 - Adapt ComfyUI to work in a serverless, multi-user environment more easily
+- Refactor ComfyUI to be easier to maintain
 - Maintain compatability with the existing ComfyUI ecosystem of custom-nodes and workflows

 ### Requirements